TurboTax HelpTurboTax HelpIntuit

 • For any month(s) in which both the late-payment and late-filing penalties apply, the late filing penalty will be reduced by the amount of the late payment penalty applied in that month.
 For example, instead of a 5% late filing penalty for the month, the IRS would apply a 4.5% late filing penalty and a 0.5% late payment penalty.

 • Interest (compounded daily) starts accumulating on unpaid taxes one day after the due date of the return, until the bill is fully paid off.
-The current interest rate is 6% and is subject to change.
+The interest rate is the federal short-term rate plus 3%.

 You won't face a penalty if: